Maximizing September Bass Fishing: Techniques and Tips for Grass Lakes

 Where there’s grass there are bass.

 Weed line fishing is probably my favorite way to fish and has been excellent for my clients.
-With a lot of guys now fishing out in deep water chasing suspended fish, these fish haven’t been touched so chances are you’ll probably the place to yourself.
+With a lot of guys now fishing out in deep water chasing suspended fish, these fish have been touched so chances are you’ll probably the place to yourself.

 What to look for.